 This is the risk that the indexation applied to lifetime pensions and deferred defined benefits will be greater than expected, creating a shortfall in assets that will require additional contributions from the Institutions.
-As the Fund's liabilities in respect of the current Lifetime Pensions Scheme members are expected to be hedged by the annuity buy-in policy from 31 July 2023, the majority of this risk has now been passed onto Challenger Life.
+As the Fund's liabilities in respect of most of the Lifetime Pension Scheme members are covered by the Challenger Life annuity policy, the majority of this risk has now been passed onto Challenger Life.
 The Fund has also largely hedged the risk attached to the deferred defined benefits by investing a proportion of the Plans assets into Index Linked Bonds.

-As discussed in Section 7, if the assumed future pension increase (or indexation) rate was increased by 1% per annum with no change in other assumptions, then the Fund's Actuarial Value of Accrued Benefits in respect of the current Defined Benefit Scheme members (i.e. current active and deferred members only) would increase by \$12.7 million (or 3.8%).
-Vested Benefits as at 30 June 2023 have a similar change.
+As discussed in Section 7, if the assumed future pension increase (or indexation) rate was increased by 1% per annum with no change in other assumptions, then the Fund's Actuarial Value of Accrued Benefits in respect of the current Defined Benefit Scheme members (i.e. current active and deferred members only) would increase by \$13.0 million (or 4.4%).
+Vested Benefits as at 30 June 2024 have a similar change.